clgi-technology/volunteer-submit-form/README.md

 4. The Action:
    - Appends data to `volunteer_input.yaml`
    - Optionally sends an SMS if enabled
+   - Regenerates the calendar page served by GitHub Pages

 ---

 ## 📋 Form Fields (via Tally)